notuntoward/ref/obsidian/Obsidian Share Vault/lit/refwrangle/Zotero to Obsidian to RAG.md

 			- documentation almost not there
 			- can only get collections if scripted is called via collections??
 			- python would be simpler: how to use [[#Push with Zotero Action Cmd Plugin]] ??
-		- [ ] !
-Try the [Perplexity rewrite](https://www.perplexity.ai/search/i-would-like-to-replace-obsidi-8gLqbO5PQbW6pDDc1fE5oQ) of my zotero integration nunjucks template for
+		- [x] Try the [Perplexity rewrite](https://www.perplexity.ai/search/i-would-like-to-replace-obsidi-8gLqbO5PQbW6pDDc1fE5oQ) of my zotero integration nunjucks template for
-- [x] ? can this be used to fire off  [[2024-02-25#Zotero Integration Plugin|Zotero Integration Plugin]]
+- [x] can this be used to fire off  [[2024-02-25#Zotero Integration Plugin|Zotero Integration Plugin]]
 	- **Answer**: No, I can't find a way, so instead, I made a receiver that has a jinja2 template, a clone of the nunjucks used in Zotero Integration.
 	- How? [[lit/refwrangle/Zotero to Obsidian to RAG.md#Running an Obsidian command from an external program |Running an Obsidian command from an external program]]
 		- one of the [[lit/refwrangle/Zotero to Obsidian to RAG.md#Obsidian URI handlers |Obsidian URI handlers]]?